TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 }
 ```

-Note that this example is a just a demo for SaveMethod.
+Note that this example is only a demo for the SaveMethod.
 The [LockProperty](Implementing-simple-business-rules#deny-data-modifications) concept
-would be much better approach for this feature.
+would be a much better approach for this feature.

 ### AfterSave